General Liability for Truckers (2026): Coverage & Cost

 Frequently Asked Questions

-Truckers general liability insurance covers third-party bodily injury and third-party property damage caused by your non-driving business operations, and it’s commonly written with $1,000,000 per occurrence limits.
-Typical examples include a slip-and-fall at a dock, a person tripping over your straps or equipment, or damage you cause while unloading with a pallet jack.
-GL generally includes “premises/operations” and may include “personal and advertising injury” depending on the form.
-It typically does not cover auto accidents (auto liability), damaged freight (motor truck cargo), or your own injuries (occ/acc or workers’ comp).
+Truckers general liability insurance covers third-party bodily injury and third-party property damage caused by your non-driving business operations.
+Common examples include a slip-and-fall at a dock, a person tripping over straps or equipment, or damage caused while unloading with a pallet jack.
+It typically does not cover auto accidents, damaged freight, your own injuries, or employee injuries.

-General liability is not typically required by FMCSA for most trucking companies, because FMCSA financial responsibility rules focus on auto liability under 49 CFR Part 387 rather than GL.
-However, many brokers, shippers, and warehouses require GL before they’ll tender freight or allow you to load/unload on their property, and the most common requirement is $1M per occurrence / $2M aggregate.
-In practice, GL can be the difference between being “legal” and being bookable for better lanes.
+General liability is not typically required by FMCSA for most trucking companies, because FMCSA financial responsibility rules focus on auto liability under 49 CFR Part 387.
+However, many brokers, shippers, and warehouses require GL before they tender freight or allow you to load or unload on their property.

 General liability for truckers often costs about $300–$900 per year, and many owner-operators see it priced around $50–$150 per month when packaged with auto and cargo.
-Price depends on your claims history, how much loading/unloading exposure you have, your business footprint (yard, employees, multiple drivers), and the limits/endorsements required on COIs.
-If you’re shopping for affordable trucking insurance, don’t only chase the lowest GL premium—make sure the policy limits and wording actually satisfy the broker/shipper COI requirements that keep you booked.
+Price depends on claims history, loading/unloading exposure, business footprint, and the limits or endorsements required on COIs.

-Typical policy limits for truckers general liability are $1,000,000 per occurrence and $2,000,000 aggregate, because that “$1M/$2M” combination matches what many shipper compliance teams and brokers expect to see on a COI.
-If a customer asks for higher limits, it’s usually tied to their risk department standards or a facility with higher foot traffic and tighter docks.
-If your customer requires “Additional Insured,” that’s usually handled by endorsement and can affect pricing and turnaround time for COI updates.
+Typical policy limits for truckers general liability are $1,000,000 per occurrence and $2,000,000 aggregate, because that $1M/$2M combination matches what many broker and shipper compliance teams expect to see on a COI.

 Conclusion: Protect Your Authority, Protect Your Cash Flow